 I am currently expecting our second child.
 He still spends most of his time watching tv and with his phone.
 I still spend most of my time trying to get his attention.

-But I lay my head on his chest as he watches tv.
-While I listen to the rhythm of his heart beating, somehow he puts his phone away, or switches off the television, runs his fingers through my hair and reminds my of why I fell head over heels for him in the first place.
+But I lay my head on his chest as he watches TV.
+While I listen to the rhythm of his heart beating, somehow he puts his phone away, or switches off the television, runs his fingers through my hair and reminds me of why I fell head over heels for him in the first place.

 I wish to remind women who are in a similar situation that it’s easy for sparks to fly with someone outside the home.
 Marriages can get stagnant and boring at times and it’s the couple’s responsibility to change that.

 Someone who doesn’t smell your morning breath, who sees you only when you dress up, who doesn’t have to pay the bills and co-parent with you, will always seem a little more exciting.
 Don’t confuse these fleeting thrills with the stability of marriage.
 It’s never worth it.